 The Company's research and development costs are expensed as incurred.
 These expenses are aimed at discovery and commercialization of new knowledge with the intent that such effort will be useful in developing a new product or in bringing about a significant improvement to an existing product or process.
-Total research and development expenses were \$34,856,000, \$30,315,000 and \$27,236,000 in 2016, 2015 and 2014, respectively.
+Total research and development expenses were \$33,169,000, \$34,856,000, and \$30,315,000 in 2017, 2016 and 2015, respectively.
 The remainder of research, development and technical service expenses reflected on the consolidated statements of income relates to technical services, which include routine product testing, quality control and sales support service.

-Compensation expense or income related to the Company's deferred compensation plans is presented in the deferred compensation expense (income) line in the Consolidated Statements of Income.
+Compensation expense or income related to the Company's deferred compensation plans is presented in the deferred compensation expense line in the Consolidated Statements of Income.